 Media Action Center is a group of of concerned residents throughout the U.S. led by former Emmy-winning broadcaster turned media reformer Sue Wilson.
 We have successfully influenced policy at the Federal Communications Commission and at local TV and Radio stations throughout the country for more than a decade to ensure We the People are truly served by the publicly owned airwaves.
 (See the archive of our work under "older posts.")
-Currently, We are running an action to label Alex Jones' radio show as the fiction it is, and are educating the Supreme Court in FCC v Prometheus Radio on critical information to #SaveLocalNews.
+We successfully forced Entercom to give up its $13.5 million license to KDND for killing a woman in a radio water drinking stunt.
+We have a long-running action to label Alex Jones' radio show as the fiction it is, which has taken Jones' program off dozens of radio stations nationwide.
+We educated the Supreme Court in FCC v Prometheus Radio on critical information to #SaveLocalNews.

+Please see MAC's 2018 Comment to the FCC (below) to learn why these actions are crucial to Democracy.
 Find full journalistic coverage of the Supreme Court case and our Amicus brief, Sinclair Broadcasting's shell game, Alex Jones, the Strange v Entercom trial and other public interest media issues at SueWilsonReports.com.
 For background on how we arrived in this era of disinformation and what to do about it, see Wilson's 2009 documentary Broadcast Blues.

 FCC Commissioner Ajit Pai Gloats Over Zapple Decision